-Once you switch to a port, its screen displays on your monitor, and your keyboard and mouse input affects the remote server:
+Once connected, its screen displays on your monitor, and your keyboard and mouse input affects the remote server:

 The Port Toolbar

 The KVM over IP switch's interface provides a toolbar to help you with port switching operations from within the captured port.
 To bring up the toolbar, tap the GUI Hotkey (Scroll Lock or Ctrl), twice.
 The toolbar appears at the upper left corner of the screen: